Axect/Peroxide/paper/paper.md

 **Architecture.**
 We store matrices as a flat `Vec<f64>` with a `Shape` enum (`Row`/`Col`) that controls logical layout without copying data.
-This design trades the rich type-level dimensionality of nalgebra for a memory model that maps directly to both the pure-Rust `matrixmultiply` crate [@matrixmultiply] and, when the `O3` feature flag is enabled, to OpenBLAS, passing raw pointers with stride and transpose flags in both cases without intermediate type conversions.
+This design trades the rich type-level dimensionality of nalgebra for a memory model that maps directly to both the pure-Rust `matrixmultiply` crate [@matrixmultiply] and, when the `O3` feature flag is enabled, to OpenBLAS [@openblas], passing raw pointers with stride and transpose flags without intermediate type conversions.
+The trade-offs are that matrix dimensions are not enforced at compile time (unlike nalgebra's typed `Matrix<f64, R, C>`) and the layout does not extend to N-dimensional tensors as `ndarray` [@ndarray] does.
 A `Real` trait abstracts over `f64` and `AD` (= `Jet<2>`), so the same function can compute both values and derivatives.

 **Automatic differentiation.**